 3. Slow Responses

-Time kills all deals.
+Time delays kill all deals.
 The longer a seller takes to respond to a buyer's questions, the more likely it is that the buyer will lose interest.
 A slow response time from the seller indicates that the seller is likely not serious, too busy to communicate, or disorganized- all of which do not push deals to the closing stages.

 How can you avoid this issue?
 Simple: be responsive.
 If you are not seriously invested in the selling process, wait until you are ready.
 If you are too busy, hire staff to help alleviate the pressure.
 If you are not organized, put in the time to get your documentation in order.
 Being engaged and reliable with a prospective buyer can dramatically increase your chances of getting the deal done.